jerlendds/osintbuddy/README.md

 - [x] CSE node
 - [x] Username node
 - [x] Added a plugin system
+- [x] Updated plugin system to be easier to work with
+- [x] Implemented automatic saving for project graphs

--  For this update you'll have to rebuild your docker containers.
-After that long wait you'll be rewarded with a newly released package: [osintbuddy](https://pypi.org/project/osintbuddy/)
+-  For this update you'll have to rebuild your docker containers (`docker compose build`)!
+After that long wait you'll be rewarded with an updated UI and automatic saving for project graphs alongside an updated and easier to work with plugin system! [osintbuddy](https://pypi.org/project/osintbuddy/)
-    The osintbuddy package allows for transforming data through a `@transform` decorator, which is applied to methods in the Plugin class.
-- The transform decorator must have a label and, optionally, a [tabler-icons](https://tabler-icons.io/) icon name.
-You can manage node transformations and node creation easily through the API.
--  Basically these updates make it easier to create nodes and context menu options for a nodes transform options which are mapped to plugin methods.
-- More documentation is coming soon when I have the time.
-  Here's a video on the new update in the meantime: [Introducing OSINTBuddy: A plugin based Maltego alternative in beta](https://www.youtube.com/watch?v=XKBusfYGL4M).

 ## [↑](#what-is-osintbuddycom)Contributing